 Like Scotland’s other cities, it blends modern living with the opportunities afforded by the nearby countryside.
-Dundee is a centre of innovation, the birthplace of the best-selling video game Grand Theft Auto and the future sight of the first V&A Museum outside of London.
+Dundee is a centre of innovation, the birthplace of the best-selling video game Grand Theft Auto and the is now the location of the V&A Dundee, the first V&A Museum outside of London.

 There are great events in Dundee year-round, such as the Jazz Festival and Scotland’s biggest food festival.
-If trendy restaurants and bars don’t appeal to you - Dundee also has some incredible outdoor experiences like hiking and white-water rafting.
+If trendy restaurants and bars don’t appeal to you - Dundee has easy access to some incredible outdoor experiences like hiking and white-water rafting in Angus.

 Aberdeen is regularly named the UK's sunniest city and the north-east is the driest region in Scotland.
 In mid to late June it never gets really dark, with the sun setting after 10 pm and rising at around 4 am.

 Aberdeen has the highest business inception rate in the UK after London and is home to 900+ energy companies providing up to 40,000 related jobs.
-Aberdeen is changing and the city is using their knowledge of the energy sector to lead Scotland in renewable energy revolution.
+Aberdeen is changing and the city is using its knowledge of the energy sector to lead Scotland in a renewable energy revolution.

 Aberdeen enjoys a relaxed way of life, but with 195,000 inhabitants it’s still very lively!
 There is fun to be had in the evenings, with a large number of bars and restaurants which are open until late.